CGSmith-LLC/shipwise-api/README.md

 `docker-compose up -d`

 Example of importing a gzipped mysql dump:

 `zcat cgsmpoim_shipwise.sql.gz | mysql -h mysql -u root -p cgsmpoim_shipwise`

+1. Run `docker-compose up -d`
+1. Update the SQL database.
+    1. Copy the `devshipwise.sql` file to `/mysql-data/var/lib/mysql/devshipwise.sql`
+    1. Enter MySQL instance `docker exec -it rest-api_mysql_1 bash`
+    1. Run `mysql -u app -p123 cgsmpoim_shipwise < /var/lib/mysql/devshipwise.sql`
+1. Install composer and run `composer install` on the root directory
+1. Run `php init` for development

+Frontend: localhost:30000 API: localhost:30001 MySQL: localhost:30002 PhpMyAdmin: localhost:30003 Shopify: localhost:
+30004

 ### Running queue jobs locally

 When you are developing in a local environment, all you need to have the queue jobs executed is this:

-- open the CLI on your local dev server, eg. docker or vagrant instance, then enter this command and keep the terminal open:
+- open the CLI on your local dev server, eg. docker or vagrant instance, then enter this command and keep the terminal
+  open:

 `php yii queue/listen --verbose`